Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-3.md

 BCH distinguishes itself in the cryptocurrency world as an expression of the Bitcoin white paper that scales to serve humanity’s censorship-resistant transaction needs without the use of Layer 2 (L2) solutions such as the Lightning Network (BTC) or Polygon (Ethereum).

-As a cryptocurrency that uniquely seeks to scale its Layer 1 (L1), the efficient utilization of BCH block space is paramount.
+As a cryptocurrency that uniquely seeks to scale its Layer 1 (L1, also known as mainnet), the efficient utilization of BCH block space is paramount.
 After all, every BCH node has to host a copy of the whole block chain.
 At the time of writing the BCH blockchain is approaching [200 GB](https://blockchair.com/bitcoin-cash), and that’s only going to grow over time.

 In fact, it _has_ to grow, and **a lot**, as the BCH security model depends on scaling such that many small transaction fees can combine with the ever-decreasing block reward to compete for mining hash-power vs other blockchains.